AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 model_processing is a string attribute of nodes allowing the specification of alternative

 processing approaches in the model construction behaviour of biophysical neurons.
 The following values are currently defined (more will be defined in the future, as required).
-It is currently not valid to specify this attribute for model_type != "biophysical”.
+It is currently not valid to specify this attribute for model_type != `biophysical`.

 For model_processing=*"fullaxon",* the biophysical neuron will construct and simulate the full axon.
 This is the default behaviour if model_processing is undefined for a given node.